Cheddleton

 Arabella Goostree, child, 2 shillings a week for 4 weeks =8 shillings

-Hannah Goostree child, 2 shillings a week for 4 weeks =8
+Hannah Goostree child, 2 shillings a week for 4 weeks =8 shillings

 extra for 2 April 1809 Arrabellow Goostree 6 shillings